owino600/SE-Discipline-Game/memory/README.md

 - we can realloc the above malloc to accept 20 integers
 - int *age
 - age = realloc(age, 20 * sizeof(int))
+## STRINGS
+- this are one dimension arrays terminated by a null character '\0' ** char greeting[6] = {'H', 'e', 'l', 'l', 'o', '\0'};
+- The null character is not written the compiler automatically initialize it at the end of the string
+## Functions in strings
+- strcpy() - copies a string to another string
+- strcat() - concacate a string into the end of another string
+- strlen() - Return the length of the string
+- strcmp() - compares if two strings are the same, if they are the same returns 0, less than 0 if one string is < than another and if one string is > than the other it returns value greator than 0